 Protein S is a vitamin K-dependent anticoagulant protein.
-The mechanism of Protein S has been one of the least understood amongst the vitamin K-dependent coagulation proteins but it has a central role in the regulation of coagulation.
-A deficiency of Protein S predisposes to recurrent venous thromboembolism and fetal loss.
+The mechanism of protein S has been one of the least understood amongst the vitamin K-dependent coagulation proteins but it has a central role in the regulation of coagulation.
+A deficiency of protein S predisposes to recurrent venous thromboembolism and fetal loss[2, 3].

-- Type II: a qualitative (functional) defect, but it has become evident that some individuals with inherited or acquired APC resistance have been incorrectly diagnosed as having type II Protein S deficiency.
+- Type II: a qualitative (functional) defect; however, it has become evident that some individuals with inherited or acquired APC resistance have been incorrectly diagnosed as having type II protein S deficiency.

 Protein S levels fall progressively during pregnancy and are reduced to a lesser extent in women using oestrogen-containing oral contraceptives or hormone replacement therapy.